School of Forensic and Applied Sciences

 Considerable experience as a visiting lecturer at the Fire Service College, Moreton-in-Marsh; NPIA (National Police Improvement Agency); police and fire & rescue services.

-Speaker at Forensic Science Society conferences and International Association of Arson Investigators conferences, and other fire investigation events.
+Speaker at Chartered Society of Forensic Sciences conferences and International Association of Arson Investigators conferences, and other fire investigation events.